British Forces casualties in Afghanistan (2001–2021)

-The British Armed Forces were military involved in Afghanistan between 2001 and 2021 as part of an international coalition in the War in Afghanistan (2001–2021).
-The United Kingdom was one of the first countries to take part in the American-led Operation Enduring Freedom against the Taliban regime, its first combat operation being Operation Veritas (2001–02), afterwards followed by Operation Herrick (2002–14), which lasted for 13 years and represents the bulk of Britain's involvement.
+The British Armed Forces were militarily involved in Afghanistan between 2001 and 2021 as part of an international coalition in the War in Afghanistan (2001–2021).
+The United Kingdom was one of the first countries to take part in the American-led Operation Enduring Freedom against the Taliban regime.
+Its first combat operation was Operation Veritas (2001–02), followed by Operation Herrick (2002–14), which lasted for 13 years and represents the bulk of Britain's involvement.
 After 2014, the UK held two non-combat missions: Operation Toral (2015–21) and Operation Pitting (2021).

-There has been a total of 457 fatalities of British Forces personnel in Afghanistan, including Ministry of Defence (MoD) civilians, during the entire period.
-The vast majority of fatalities took place following the redeployment of British forces to the Taliban stronghold of Helmand province, as prior to deployment in this area only five men died between April 2002 and early March 2006.
+There have been a total of 457 fatalities of British Forces personnel in Afghanistan, including Ministry of Defence (MoD) civilians, during the entire period.
+The vast majority of fatalities took place after the redeployment of British forces to the Taliban stronghold of Helmand province; before this deployment, only five men had died between April 2002 and early March 2006.

-In all, 404 of the fatalities are classed as killed "as a result of hostile action" and 51 are known to have died either as a result of illness, non-combat injuries or accidents, or have not yet officially been assigned a cause of death pending the outcome of an investigation.
-The Army has seen the heaviest losses, with 362 fatalities as of 1 May 2013.
+In all, 404 of the fatalities are classed as killed "as a result of hostile action" and 51 are known to have died as a result of either illness, non-combat injuries or accidents, or have not yet officially been assigned a cause of death pending the outcome of an investigation.
+The Army saw the heaviest losses, with 362 fatalities as of 1 May 2013.
 Typically those killed were aged between 20 and 29 and the biggest losses seen in 2009 and 2010.
 Of those killed, 439 were male and three were female.

 For the period 1 January 2006 to 31 March 2013 centrally available records show that: